saintsal/acceleratordesign/manuscript/chapter1.md

 No matter how much you plan in advance, or how large your team, you're going to face long hours.
 On top of scheduling everything, taking care of the legals, and getting your teams settled in, almost everything will be a moving target.
 Each startup will be

 ### Selection is a black art
-In spite of investment theses and modeling and research, you'll be sitting in a room
+In spite of investment theses and modeling and research, selection usually comes down to artitrary and committee decisions.
+After hearing pitches, you'll have a long meeting, making in or out calls, often on gut feeling.
+These decisions force you to predict the future on very little information.
+They're the most crucial decisions you'll make in the entire programme, and they're irreversible.

 ### The winners become visible soon
+Within the first month of the programme, you'll see which teams were good investments - not always from progress, but from seeing how they work together and how they execute.
+At this point, different partners will start to favour certain teams, and by the end of the programme, you'll generally have written off a few teams informally to focus on leaders in the race.

 ### The Pipeline problem
+The startup and accelerator bubble have created a pipeline problem.
+There are more and more accelerators on the market, attracting more and more people to create startups.
+Overall, this is a great thing!
+But for your accelerator, you'll be competing among other accelerators for novice startup founders who mostly see accelerators as a commodity service, or worse, a necessary evil to get funded.
+In the past, acceleraters all had thousands of applications, so it was possible to select 10 solid, investable teams from the pipeline.
+Now, it's common to have several hundred applications.
+Pickings are slim.

 ### Reputation
+The exception to this rule are the accelerators that have built a solid reputation among their alumni.
+The most savvy entrepreneurs, the ones you want, work through reputation and introduction.
+They learn from existing alumni, not from the brand accelerator's portray.
+Founders have come to distrust websites citing a long list of mentors - who they know probably won't show up - or industry accolades.
+These techniques only attract the least investible - reputation is what counts.

-### Hacking & fishing
+### Roadshows & fishing
+In these conditions, opening your doors won't lead to a flood of applications.
+In many ways, the cohort model has become outdated, but it still serves to create a little bit of buzz so founders know you exist.
+But to get decent applications, accelerators need to go fishing.
+This involves touring pitch events and conferences, as well as partners living on planes for weeks and months as they scour the region to find and lure in the best startups they can find.

+### Hacking
+Investors and founders alike are excited by big success stories, and it's become common to "hack in" winning teams.
+This is when you accidentally reject a team at selection, or fail to attract a great team to apply.
+In these cases, the startup usually negotiates a more favourable deal than your standard offer, and enters the programme late.
+This allows accelerators to show their success overall, but the hacking is usually kept quite since that success wouldn't be attributed to the support itself.

 # Acceleration Goals
-Now that we have a clear picture of the situation, we can see that we can find ourselves doing a lot of hard work for nothing if we're not careful.
+Now that we have a clear picture of the situation, we can see why custom designing a programme around our goals will have a tremendous effect on our efficiency.

-So let's start with our goals, the startup goals, and work our way backwards to find where we can be most effective.
+So let's start with our goals, our startups goals, and work our way backwards to find where we can be most effective.

 *What specific goals do have in common with your founders?*